FeatureToggleStudy/halfpipe-docs/content/branches/_index.md

 weight: 41
 ---

-## WIP

-Please note that branch support is currently under active development and the support for it is basic!
-If you run into any problems or have use cases that are not covered do not hesitate to contact us.
+Please note that branch support is quite limited - if you run into any problems or have use cases that are not covered do not hesitate to contact us.

 ## Generated app name and app routes

-This features **does not** automatically generate app name or routes, so **will not** prevent conflicts with existing live apps.
+Halfpipe **does not** automatically generate app name or routes, so it **will not** prevent conflicts with existing live apps.

 This means that if you have a branch that deploys to CF and you have not updated the name and routes in the CF manifests on any of the branches that have a pipeline configured you **will** run into a situation where multiple pipelines will